-Do you love the element of color in art - but somehow you seem to have got stuck?
-Maybe you feel your work is in a rut and you need some fresh ideas?
+The element of color in art - you love it but somehow seem to have got stuck?

 Let's see what we can come up with together to get those creative juices flowing again.
-There's a fascinating, colorful world out there.
-Let's go and find it!
+There's a fascinating, colorful world out there!

 He held nothing back, did he?!
-He obviously LOVED the element of color in art - wanted to shout it out.
-Couldn't wait to paint it all over the walls!
+He obviously LOVED the element of color in art - wanted to shout it out and couldn't wait to paint it all over the walls!
 And his primitive style works so well with those colors too.

 Want to try something like that?

-Choose a motif - say, trees, birds, sun, flowers, animals or whatever means something personal to you and have a go.
+Choose a motif - trees, birds, sun, flowers, animals or whatever means something personal to you, and have a go.

 I'm not suggesting you tackle a whole wall right away (but if you feel like breaking out and you have a spare wall, go for it!
 Do a few roughs first to get your hand in.)